HSF/hsf.github.io/organization/_posts/2020/2020-02-13-coordination.md

     - WLCG Overview
     - Other Communities
         - Nuclear (FAIR), Astroparticle/SKA, Dark Matter
-    - Machine Learning (common challenges and opportunties, TBD)
+    - Machine Learning (common challenges and opportunities, TBD)
-    - CVMFS, Containers and future software distrubution
+    - CVMFS, Containers and future software distribution

 - Tuesday
     - Please send any suggestions as this is rather a cross-cuttting topic